 E-cigarettes do not contain tobacco but usually deliver nicotine.
 The use of vapour means that the user is not exposed to all of the poisonous gases that are in tobacco smoke.

 There are arguments both for and against e-cigarettes.
-Based on the best evidence currently available, as well as feedback from our staff and patients, the Trust will normally allow the use of e-cigarettes within outdoor areas.
-However, this decision will regularly be reviewed to ensure it remains in line with national guidance.
+Based on the best evidence currently available, as well as feedback from our staff and patients, the Trust will allow the use of e-cigarettes within outdoor areas.

 There may be circumstances when it is unsafe for a service user to have an e-cigarette.Save This will be managed on an individual basis by offering alternatives such as nicotine replacement.